-The University of Maine School of Law houses a small Technology Department comprised of two professionals located on the 5th floor.
+The University of Maine School of Law houses a small Technology Department and partners with the University of Maine System IT Professionals.
 The Maine Law Technology Department is committed to offering stable and easy-to-use technology that supports the academic and administrative functions of Maine Law.

 Maine Law requires that each student have a business class model laptop, which should be sufficiently equipped to be used to support essential research, classroom exercises, and communication tasks.
 Students will have access to the University of Maine System’s wireless network.
 Maine Law is confident that requiring all students to own business class portable computers will increase their productivity and efficiency, improve institutional communications, and prepare students to effectively use this essential business tool.
 Minimum laptop requirements and additional information is located in the MyLaw portal.

-Maine Law has two stand-up print stations available for students on the 3rd floor of the Law Library.
+Maine Law has two stand-up print stations available for students on the lower level in the Law Library.

 - Faculty Laptop Policy – It is at the discretion of each professor whether they will allow laptops during lectures.
 Faculty may ban laptops from classroom lectures entirely, if they choose to do so.